 Mostly, people have roughly the same ratio of Type I to Type II muscle fibers in each muscle, anywhere between 5 and 10%.
 The usual makeup of chest muscles consists of roughly 60% Type II and 40% Type I fibers.

 Changing the ratio and the Type I fibers to Type II would be the most obvious solution.
-Currently, the best answer, but whether or not this is possible, isn’t known too well yet.
+The best answer, but whether or not this is possible, has yet to be known.
+It has been studied, although the evidence needs to be stronger.

 Telltale Signs of Bad Chest Genetics